Cavitation - an Introduction

 Increasing the Total or Local Pressure in the System

-The ratio between static pressure and the vaporization pressure, an indication of the possibility of vaporization, is often expressed by the Cavitation Number.
+The ratio between static pressure and the vaporization pressure - an indication of the possibility of vaporization, is often expressed by the Cavitation Number.

-Reducing the Temperature of the Fluid
+Reducing the Fluid Temperature

 Temperature